pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 ![](img/1.png)

 Then create a new variable.
+Select the **Data Tye**.
+Select **Data Type : Secure String**

+As you probably understand, **Secure String** means that no one will be able to see the value.
+It makes sense to use this Data Type for every variable we don't want to share publicly with others.

 ![](img/2.png)